maree-fourie/maree-fourie.github.io/source/Coded Tests/Coded Tests.md

 <font size="+2"><span style="color:green"> ![documentation logo][documentation_logo] **I want to show how to use this.**</span></font>

 The test is intended to be executable documentation.
 This test should be accompanied by allot of comments explaining what the test is doing.
-It could help using visual studio extensions that allow for more elaborate comments, ([Rich Comments](https://docs.devexpress.com/CodeRushForRoslyn/120417/visualization-tools/rich-comments)).
+It could help using Visual Studio&reg; extensions that allow for more elaborate comments, ([Rich Comments](https://docs.devexpress.com/CodeRushForRoslyn/120417/visualization-tools/rich-comments)).

 This can be a way of keeping documentation aligned with the code.